zpp20/bang/README.md

 1. First, input "import bang" in your Python script.

-2. Then, create a new instance of the `bang.BooleanNetwork class.
+2. Then, create a new instance of the bang.BooleanNetwork class.
 The simplest way is to pass the path to the sbml file with the network description.
 You can also change network_description attribute manually later.

-3. Granted that the description is parsed correctly, you can now use functions such as simulate, analyze, control, etc.
+3. Granted that the network description is parsed correctly, you can now use functions such as simulate, analyze, control, etc.

+    ```python
+   import bang
+   .
+   .
+   .
+   network = bang.BooleanNetwork("path/to/sbml/file")
+   results = network.simulate(10)

 ## FAQ